 So, what is it about this intriguing vine that makes it such an ecological nuisance?

 Well, first and foremost, kudzu is extremely resistant to both stress and drought, and it can easily survive in soils with low amounts of nitrogen.
 In addition, it can grow really, really fast.
-Although older Southerners swear the invasive pest can grow a mile a minute, many horticulture and extension sites instead say it can grow a foot a day!
+Although older Southerners swear the invasive pest can grow a mile a minute, many horticulture and extension sites instead say it can grow a foot a day.
 These qualities make it an exceptionally competitive species, especially when pitted against the more fragile indigenous species of the region.

-To maximize photosynthetic productivity, kudzu goes to great lengths (literally) to make sure its leaves has optimal exposure to the sun — even if it means smothering other plants.
+To maximize photosynthetic productivity, kudzu goes to great lengths (literally) to make sure its leaves have optimal exposure to the sun — even if it means smothering other plants.
 Because of this propensity for structural parasitism, it's common to see a blanket of kudzu draped over trees, telephone poles, unkempt buildings or small forests.
 In more extreme cases, kudzu has been known to break branches and uproot entire trees.

 Kudzu came to the U.S. from the subtropical and temperate regions of China (and later Japan and Korea), but those areas don't experience the same devastation as the southern U.S. because the ecosystems have existing species that can compete with kudzu, like Chinese privet and Japanese honeysuckle.
 Because the Southeast is not naturally equipped with the same system of check and balances, intentional methods for controlling or removing kudzu must be employed.

 The most obvious methods include regular mowing and herbicidal use, but because those efforts have yielded little long-term success over time widespread efforts to control kudzu have increasingly turned to more biological treatments, such as bacterial blights, insects that eat the vine and even animal grazing.
 With a small herd of goats or sheep, an acre of kudzu can be polished off in a single day, as the video below from the USDA explains.

 Goats and sheep shouldn't have all the fun, though!
 Believe it or not, there are plenty of human-friendly kudzu recipes that are surprisingly palatable.
 Although the vines are not edible, pretty much everything else is.